photon1503/az-native/demos/05-functions/readme.md

 - Hosting and Scaling Function Apps in Containers
 - Durable Functions and Patterns
 - Monitoring Durable Functions
-- Implementing a Microservice using Azure Durable Functions
-- Implementing a Saga Pattern using Durable Functions
 - Azure Durable Entities & Actors